Kolë Idromeno: Life

-Kolë Idromeno was of Cham origin and was born on 15 August 1860 in Shkodër.
-His father, Arsen Idromeno, was originally a Cham Albanian from Arta but resided most of his lifetime in Shkodër, where he worked as a building contractor and married the local resident Roza Saraçi.
+He resided most of his lifetime in Shkodër, where he worked as a building contractor and married the local resident Roza Saraçi, the mother of Kolë.
 In his hometown Shkodër, Pjetër Marubi, a close friend of the family, gave Kolë lessons on photography and started at the age of eleven to paint his first paintings with watercolors.
 With the compulsion and support of Marubi, he moved to Venice and stayed for some months at the Accademia di Belle Arti di Venezia, the academy of fine arts.
 Afterwards, he worked in the studio of an Italian painter.

 After his studies in Venice, he started to travel around Europe and decided to move back to his hometown in 1878.
 There, he engaged himself in a number of different activities, working as in the fields of architecture, sculpture, photography, painting, composing, scenic design and engineering.

 Career

 Work

 Kolë Idromeno is considered as the founder of Realism in the country and the most important painter of the Albanian Renaissance, which started in the 19th century.
 He is referred as Michelangelo of Albania.
 Idromeno established a very active photographic studio and was the first artist to show motion pictures in country in 1912.
 In addition, he had kept up a correspondence with the Lumière brothers in Paris.
 In 1923, Idromeno was the initiator of the first art exhibition in Shkodër and was represented in the first national art exhibition in Tirana in 1931.